Home

 Kidde ad

-This Kidde advertisement from near the end of the Second World War is an update of a 1944 version.
+This Kidde extinguisher advertisement from near the end of the Second World War is an update of their 1944 ad (see WWII Jeeps as Fire Engines.)
 Click the image for the full ad.

 The text says: "Coast Guard airports find a new job for the versatile jeep.
 They've manned it with asbestos-clad fire-fighters, loaded it with Kidde carbon dioxide extinguishers.
 This tough little 'fire engine' can rush right up to crash-fires or other blazes, hit them hard and fast with fire-smothering carbon dioxide gas."